Towards Sparse Video Understanding and Reasoning

 RL fine-tuning yields +19.6pp over plug-and-play with fewer frames, fewer rounds, and ~2× faster inference (0.62 s vs 1.22 s).

-VideoEspresso comparisons are being updated — see the note at the top of the page.
+VideoEspresso comparisons are being updated — see the reproducibility note in our GitHub repository.

 Accuracy vs. average frame budget Pareto frontier